 7. Create a Personalized Item

 You can make any item more special by personalizing it for the receiver.
-It doesn’t matter what it is—clothing, jewelry, tote bags, pens, mugs, pillows, and even mousepads and cutting boards can be easily personalized.
+It doesn’t matter what it is—clothing, jewelry, tote bags, pens, mugs, pillows, and canvas prints can be easily personalized–even cutting boards and barware!

-You can find items like this online, particularly at Etsy and gift sites like Zazzle, or make one yourself.
+You can find items like this online, particularly at Etsy, or make one yourself.
 Use embroidery, photos, beads and charms, and more to add a personal touch to any gift.

 Do you have any other ideas for gift-giving on a budget?
 Leave us a comment below.